Carl Charles Engel

-Carl was born in Hutchinson County, South Dakota, the youngest surviving of five children of Karl and Caroline Reimche Engel, both of whom had been born in Russia.
+Carl was born in Hutchinson County, South Dakota, on October 3, 1885, the youngest surviving of five children of Karl and Caroline Reimche Engel, both of whom had been born in Russia.
 When his father died two years following his birth, his mother married John Engel, who had come from Russia in 1885.
-By the time Carl was fifteen he was no longer living at home.

-When Engel arrived at Union College in 1909, the school had been in existence for only eighteen years and, like other Adventist colleges, offered a limited number of courses in few areas.
-Even though he had attended Yankton College in south Dakota for only one year, he was an accomplished performer on violin, which he had started at age ten, and on trumpet, which he had supposedly played in a circus band.
+When Engel arrived at Union College in 1909 at age 24, the school had been in existence for only eighteen years and, like other Adventist colleges, offered a limited number of courses in few areas.
+Even though he had attended Yankton College in South Dakota for only one year, he was an accomplished performer on violin, which he had started at age ten, and on trumpet, which he had supposedly played in a circus band.
 An avid student of both instruments, he would take lessons whenever he could.
 After completing a music degree at the nearby University of Nebraska in 1920, he continued lessons during the summers at Chicago Musical College and the Juilliard School of Music.

 Engel was highly respected for his artistry on both the violin and trumpet, and admired for his genial and kind personality.
 Over the years he endeared himself to students and colleagues as he performed, taught, and conducted both band and orchestra.
 With the exception of four years, 1915-1919, when he directed music at Clinton German Theological Seminary, a Seventh-day Adventist institution located in Missouri, he spent his entire career at UC, serving for many years as chair of the music department.